Outcomes of Nerve-Sparing Cystoprostatectomy and Neobladder Bladder Reconstruction

 Discoveries by Dr. Patrick C. Walsh defined the location of nerves that are responsible for potency in men.
 Years of surgical research and anatomic studies of the location of these nerves have allowed for the development of a highly emulated technique for nerve-sparing removal in men.
 Complete cystoprostatectomy preserves potency in patients undergoing major surgery for bladder cancer.

 The disease-specific survival of men undergoing this type of surgery as well as data on potency after the operation appear below:

 Postoperative potency status of 78 evaluable patients listed by pathological stage and age group at time of surgery (No. potent/No. evaluable)

-The surgical intervention for invasive bladder cancer is routine and well organized at Johns Hopkins.
-Complete preoperative consultation, imaging, endoscopic evaluation and expert review of biopsy material, laboratory, and X-ray data are accomplished by the faculty and staff of the institute.
-All forms of urinary tract reconstruction, including ileal-conduit, continent catheterizable and orthotopic neobladder reconstruction, are routinely performed at Johns Hopkins.
+The surgical intervention for invasive bladder cancer is routine and well organized at the Johns Hopkins Brady Urological Institute.
+Faculty and staff complete preoperative consultation, imaging, endoscopic evaluation and expert review of biopsy material, laboratory and X-ray data.
+Our surgeons routinely perform all forms of urinary tract reconstruction, including ileal conduit, catheterizable continent diversion pouch and orthotopic neobladder reconstruction.